 Even in those heady early days there were some flaky things going on within Pentecostalism and the little Charismatic groups.
 A bright young man from my suburban Anglican church was a medical student; he and his parents used to attend one of the Charismatic groups on Sunday afternoons.
 About half-way through his studies, “God” told him to stop his studies and do some kind of ministry (I forget what it was).
 This failed and, providentially, he was able to get back into medicine again.
 I heard that on another occasion when he was with some Charismatic friends, his watch had stopped, so they all laid hands on it and prayed for it.

 Another example was when my fiancée and I were at a small local church one Friday evening at some kind of youth programme.
 A young teenage woman who was afflicted with epilepsy had recently been to a Charismatic healing meeting where she had hands laid on her to be healed.
 She glowingly testified at our meeting that she had been prayed for, so she had decided to stop her medication and trust God for her healing.
-While I’m not against a person praying for healing and trusting that God will do so, it does need to be done under medical supervision.
+While I’m not against a person praying for healing and trusting that God will answer that prayer, it ought to be done in conjunction with medical supervision.
 Youthful idealism, while it does have a positive place in life and in Christianity, is not faith; and I hope that this bright young woman received some wiser counsel from her parents and doctor when they discovered what she was thinking.

 At our regular church, the majority were Charismatic Christians; in fact, the senior minister had recently been baptised in the Spirit and was promoting it in this large Anglican city church, the same one which had hosted the “Holy Spirit Seminar”.
 There was a faithful, godly, older man in the congregation who had cerebral palsy; he went forward for healing at every opportunity but all to no avail.
 The Charismatics there told him he wasn’t getting healed because he didn’t have enough faith.
 However it wasn’t his lack of faith in Jesus that was the problem – he had plenty of faith – it was the lack of the Spirit of God in their healing ministry.
 This poor, dear man was so discouraged by the consistent denial of his prayers for healing and the persistent accusations of his lack of faith that he just stopped coming to church.
 I don’t know what happened to him after that.
 But I’m surprised he wasn’t told he had a short leg so that they could heal that for him.